Aperrett/TAF/README.md

 This is the Test Automation Framework (TAF)

-Created in Ruby and using Watir to allow a user to Automate a website using an Excel file type.
+Created in Ruby and using Watir to allow a user to Automate a website using an Json file type.

 Please see the Wiki for more details: https://github.com/Aperrett/TAF/wiki

+<h2>TAF Create Test Specs </h2>
+Double click on create_test_spec.html to create test specs.

 <h2>TAF Supported Browsers </h2>
 chrome